lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

 Maria Popova

-If you think you can benefit from reading more examples of this, or just want to have a chat with me about this subject, don't hesitate to reach out to me!
+If you think you can benefit from reading more examples of this, or just want to have a chat with me, don't hesitate to reach out!

 ---
 <div style="text-align: center;">